sooluh/notes/clohf3hcj000h09lda1w6crwu.md

 ## Conclusion

-In this article, you learned how to install Portainer on Ubuntu.
+In this article, you learned how to install Portainer.
 You also learned how to complete the initial setup of Portainer and view your environments.

 In the next article, we will discuss how to create containers, stacks, volumes and networks using Portainer, Insha Allah.
 We will also cover some advanced topics, such as deploying containers to production.